 Wakefield Press Essay Prize

-The prize is open to anyone who during the year 2023 has written or published an essay dealing substantially with some aspect of South Australian history.
+The prize is open to anyone who, during the previous year, has written or published an essay dealing substantially with some aspect of South Australian history.
 The word length should be between 2,000 and 10,000 words (including footnotes/endnotes).

 2021